KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3b_adding_data_to_our_template.md

 This is an `*ngFor` directive that will repeat the HTML markup (including the `div` HTML element with the class `each-question`) for every question in your components `this.questions` array.

-It also sets a variable maned `i` to `index`.
+It also sets a variable named `i` to `index`.
 This helps to keep track of what question is currently bein rendered in the template by giving you the `index` of that `question`.  **Question 1 is Index 0.
 Question 2 is Index 1.** This will come into play later in the tutorial.
   {% endhint %}

 4. In the `<h3 class="question">` HTML element, replace the "question here" text with `{{question.text}}`